Hi-Angel/notes-backup/perf.md

 In making `how to read perf-report` so far the best is to look at example in the bottom of `man perf-report`.
 The bottom part is: by default `perf` is using `--children`, but you usually want to look at `Self` column.
 So, to sort by `Self` pass a `--no-children` option — in this case "Overhead" col. should be the `Self`.

-# Show the actual number of events that accords to a percentage
+## Show the actual number of events that accords to a percentage

 Use `-F+period` option.
 E.g. `perf report --stdio --no-children -F+period`

-# Flamegraphs
+## Flamegraphs

 After a record is ready, `flamegraph` package can be used as `perf script | stackcollapse-perf.pl | flamegraph.pl > out.svg`.

 Order: there's none.
 Don't count on right-to-left or otherwise columns location as meaning anything — they don't, it's random.

-# links

-Some discussion on formatting involving a perf developer https://lwn.net/Articles/379949/

 ## Missing symbols